 While joints offer a simple and effective way to use cannabis, there may be times when you want to mix things up a little.
-If you’re up to the task, learning how to roll a blunt can spice up your smoking experience.
+If you’re up to the task, learning how to roll a blunt in 2023 can spice up your smoking experience.

 If you’ve never heard of a weed blunt before (or maybe you’ve heard the term but aren’t familiar with it), it’s a hollowed-out cigar wrapper filled with weed.
 While blunts may not be as well-known or popular as joints, they offer a different flavor and a unique smoking experience.
 Here, you’ll learn all about rolling the perfect weed blunt, along with some handy tips and tricks on how to roll a blunt.

 What You Need Before Rolling Your Weed Blunt

 Before you learn how to roll a blunt, you’ll want to make sure that you have all of your supplies ready to go: